lquinet/fmu-automation-build/README.md

 $ cd fmu-automation-build
 ```

-Before launching buildbot you have to configure the two variables in the [.env](docker/.env) file:
+Before launching buildbot you have to configure the variables in the [.env](docker/master/.env) file:

 * **BUILDBOT_WORKER_WORKDIR** : working directory of the worker.
 It will store all build files in that directory
 * **FMU_CLOUD_HOSTNAME** : hostname of FMU cloud server.
-If you launched it on you local machine you can get thanks to the `hostname`command.
+If you launched it on you local machine you can get it thanks to the `hostname`command.
+* **GITHUB_TOKEN** : GitHub API token to push build status to the repository.

 Once you have done it, you can launch buildbot: